Sriram8452/EXNO-4-DS/README.md

-# EXNO:4-DS
+# EXNO:4 Feature Scaling
 # AIM:
 To read the given data and perform Feature Scaling and Feature Selection process and save the data to a file.

 # ALGORITHM:
 STEP 1:Read the given Data.